 - 1. Use video clips from Instruction Task 2 and provide time-stamp references for evidence of language use. - 2.
 Submit an additional video file named "Language Use" of no more than 5 minutes in length and cite language use (this can be footage of one or more students' language use).
 Submit the clip in Assessment Task 3, Part B. - 3.
 Use the student work samples analyzed in Assessment Task 3 and cite language use. - a.
-Explain and provide concrete examples for the extent to which your students were able to use or struggled to use the - selected language function, - vocabulary and/or symbols, AND - syntax or discourse to develop content understandings.
+Explain and provide concrete examples for the extent to which your students were able to use or struggled to use the - selected language function, - vocabulary, AND - discourse or syntax to develop content understandings.